 Kvevri: Keeping it cool since 6000 BC

-To produce and store wine in large quantities, clay earthenware was the original weapon of choice.
+To produce and store wine in large quantities, egg-shaped clay earthenware were the original choice.
 Kvevri (also spelled qvevri) originated in Georgia as some of the oldest winemaking pottery on the planet.

 These massive pots were lined with beeswax and used in every step of the winemaking process, from grape crushing and fermentation to long-term storage.
 Once filled and capped with wooden stoppers, the kvevri were buried underground to let the earth provide natural regulation.
 This burial ensured a cool, stable temperature to protect the freshness of their beloved vino, thus completing rule number one for proper wine storage.